Worldline Formalism in Snyder Spaces: Worldline Formalism in Snyder spaces

 Moreover, the expansion \eqref{eq.master_formula} has many points of coincidence with what is called the small propertime expansion of the Heat-Kernel of the operator $A$ \cite{Vassilevich:2003xt}.
 In the latter, one is usually interested in the small $T$ expansion of the exponential operator $e^{-T A}$.
 Additionally, in such an expansion the coefficients are given by powers of the potential, its derivatives and invariant quantities obtained from the metric.
 In eq.\ \eqref{eq.master_formula}, the $\beta$-independent factor gives the usual commutative contribution to the effective action in the case of a matrix-valued potential, with the integral over the temporal $t$ variables reproducing the factors obtained in the literature for the small $T$ expansion.

 It should be noted however, that noncommutativeness introduces some new features.
-Indeed, the noncommutative part contains two contributions.

-The first one is the term proportional to $\alpha'$.
+Indeed, the noncommutative part contains two contributions: the first one is the term proportional to $\alpha'$.
 In the context of the ``regular" Heat-Kernel technique such a contribution wouldn't be expected to arise, because the potential factor is itself proportional to the proper time.
 There exists nevertheless one possibility: that this term could be interpreted as coming from the small $\beta$ expansion of a metric, which in our case should therefore be proportional to the second power of the field $\phi$.
 This would imply that the $O(T^{-1})$ term has its origin in the expansion of the invariant measure $\sqrt{g}$ factor, while the $O(T^0)$ should be the analogue of the curvature term arising in the study of a scalar field on a curved background.
 This is consistent with the fact that this contribution arises from the $p^2$ factor of the noncommutative potential $V_W$, very much akin to the general expression for a path integral in curved spaces\footnote{The derivation of this formula may be found in \cite{Bastianelli:2006rx}.
 In this formula $g^{ij}$ is the inverse metric, $R$ the curvature scalar, $\Gamma^{j}_{kl}$ the Christoffel symbols of the metric and Einstein's convention for summation is used. }

 Of course this claim is only valid for our first-order expansion in $\beta$ and an all-order generalization cannot be immediately stated.
 In effect, were our expansion valid for any power of $\beta$, the $n$-point function would have shown contributions that have negatives powers in $T$ for any $n$ and could spoil the renormalizability of the model.